Looking for a substitute for turmeric? Discover 10 flavorful alternatives that can add color and depth to your dishes.

-Are you a big fan of turmeric spice?
+Are you a big fan of turmeric flavor?
 It happens to the best of us; we choose a spice we love and include it in everything we cook.
-Check out the list below for a substitute for turmeric on the days you run out or can’t find this spice.
+Check out the list below for substitutions for turmeric on the days you run out or can’t find this spice.

-Saffron is a beautiful spice that is red and considered very rare.
+Saffron is a beautiful expensive spice that is red and considered very rare.
 It is a good turmeric substitute as it provides a similar color to dishes.
-The flavor will vary, though, as it has a sweet and flowery taste.
-Here’s the catch – it’s pretty expensive.
-You can find an ounce of saffron for about $16, though you can get away with using a small amount, so it should last a while.
+The flavor of saffron will vary, though, as it has a sweet and flowery taste.

 Because saffron is quite costly, you may occasionally run into an imitation instead of actual saffron.
 To check if it’s good quality, the saffron threads shouldn’t have a bitter taste.
 You can also tell by the appearance; it should be dark red with orange ends.

 It is commonly used for dishes like paella, other rice dishes, and even delicate desserts.